Stock market today: Asian shares are mixed after Wall Street breaks losing streak

 The yield on the 10-year Treasury rose to 4.26% from 4.24% late Friday.
 Shorter-term yields were relatively steady.
 The two-year yield was unchanged at 4.52%, where it was late Friday.

-Other corners of the market that could have swung sharply on uncertainty about the November election after President Joe Biden withdrew from the race, endorsing Vice President Kamala Harris, were also mostly quiet.
+Other corners of the market that could have swung sharply on uncertainty about the November election after Biden withdrew from the race, endorsing Vice President Kamala Harris, were also mostly quiet.

-In energy dealings, U.S. benchmark crude oil gave up 1 cent to $78.39 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy dealings, U.S. benchmark crude oil gained 1 cent to $78.41 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international standard, gained 3 cent to $82.43 per barrel.
+Brent crude, the international standard, gained 7 cents to $82.47 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.